Page Menu

 Tips/News Page

-But there is a much simpler way if you are using Google Chrome on a machine I sold or re-installed.
+But there is a much simpler way if you are using Firefox on a machine I sold or re-installed.

 This will force the browser to close.
 The fake virus alerts will disappear.